wlockwood/BlurDetection2/README.md

 Scripts/activate
 pip install -U -r requirements.txt
 ```
+This creates a virtual environment for the script to run in so that it won't conflict with other scripts.

+## Usage
 The repository has a script, `process.py` which lets us run on single images or directories of images.
 The blur detection method is highly dependent on the size of the image being processed.
 To get consistent scores we fix the image size to HD, to disable this use  `--variable-size`.
 The script has options to,

 ```bash